AsherJN/media-bias-extention/memory-bank/systemPatterns.md

    - Data is sent to background script

 2. **Analysis Request**
+   - Background script reads the prompt configuration from dashboardItems.json
+   - Background script constructs the full prompt from the JSON structure
-   - Background script forwards article text and prompt template from the extension to the Flask backend
+   - Background script forwards article text and constructed prompt to the Flask backend
    - Flask backend replaces `{article_text}` in the prompt with the actual article text
    - Flask backend sends the completed prompt to the OpenAI API